nengo/nengo-dl/docs/installation.rst

 is included in this package as of version 2.1.0.

-In order to use TensorFlow with GPU support you will need to install the appropriate Nvidia drivers and CUDA/cuDNN.
+In order to use TensorFlow with GPU support you will need to install the appropriate Nvidia drivers.
 The precise steps for accomplishing this will depend on your system.
-On Linux the correct Nvidia drivers (as of TensorFlow 2.4.0) can be installed via ``sudo apt install nvidia-driver-450``, and on Windows simply using the most up-to-date drivers should work.
-For CUDA/cuDNN we recommend using `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_ to simplify the process. ``conda install tensorflow-gpu`` will install TensorFlow as well as all the CUDA/cuDNN requirements.
-If you run into any problems, see the `TensorFlow GPU installation instructions <https://www.tensorflow.org/install/gpu>`_ for more details.
+On Linux the Nvidia drivers can be installed via ``sudo apt install nvidia-driver-<version>`` (check the Nvidia/TensorFlow documentation for the supported driver ``<version>`` for your version of TensorFlow/CUDA).
+On Windows simply using the most up-to-date drivers should work.

+For GPU installations we recommend using
+`conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_ to
+simplify the process. ``conda install -c conda-forge tensorflow`` will install TensorFlow as well as all the CUDA/cuDNN requirements.
+If you run into any problems, see the
+`TensorFlow GPU installation instructions <https://www.tensorflow.org/install/gpu>`_ for more details.